Places We’re Now Pressured to Leave a Tip, But It’s Optional

 Ice Cream Shops

-🙋♂️If this is interesting, follow DadisFIRE on MSN, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪
+🙋♂️If this is interesting, follow DadisFIRE on Medium, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪

 Related: Unexpected Ways Inflation Impacts Your Life: What You Should Know